tfatykhov/WinkRedNode/README.md

 Here is the [QUICKSTART](http://nodered.org/docs/hardware/raspberrypi.html) for running Node-RED on Raspberry Pi.
-You can use configuration settings from [local windows config](README-Local-Windows.md) if you do not see package.json in .node-red installation folder 2 things you need to install in order to start using node-red authentication: on your raspbery pi session execute following prior to start using node-red:
+You can use configuration settings from [local windows config](README-Local-Windows.md) if you do not see package.json in .node-red installation folder 2 things you need to install in order to start using node-red authentication: on your raspbery pi session execute following prior to start using node-red: (assumption is that your user name on rasp pi is 'pi')
-* cd .node-red
+* cd /home/pi/.node-red
 * npm install when
 * npm install path
+* npm install winknodered@"git://github.com/tfatykhov/WinkRedNode.git#master"
+* npm install node-red-contrib-freeboard@"git://github.com/tfatykhov/node-red-contrib-freeboard.git"
+* npm install "suncalc"@"git://github.com/mourner/suncalc.git"

-Once you have Node-RED running, there are some "fundamental" flows that you should deploy before doing anything else.
-To deploy a flow,
-point your browser to your Node-RED configuration page, e.g., [http://127.0.0.1:1880/].
+Once you have Node-RED running, you can deploy your flows described below To deploy a flow, point your browser to your Node-RED configuration page, e.g., [http://127.0.0.1:1880/].
 Click on the three bars in the upper-right hand corner to get the menu,